vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_server.md

   * [Remarks](#remarks)
 <!-- TOC -->

 ---
 ## What is a smart home server?

-I read all kinds of different namings for a server which runs your smart home software.\
+I see all kinds of different names for a server which runs your smart home software.\
 The names I see mostly are: smart home server, homelab.\
 How do you call it?
 I call it here a "smart home server".

 I see it as a full (small) computer with:
 * A harddisk, memory, and a processor
 * A full operating system
-* A local protocol to communicate with your smart home devices
+* Support for a local protocol to communicate with smart home devices
+* Less power consumption

 | <div style="width:400px">**Smart home server Pros** </div>                                                                                                                                               |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|